While working on my Linux socket

 for (mimes) |kv| {

-It’s worth mentioning that C compilers can evaluate a lot at compile
+It’s worth mentioning that C compilers can evaluate a lot at

-“constness” of variables.
-I suppose that comptime
+hide the “constness” of variables.
+I suppose that

-resulted in a win for C here.
-Although this won’t dampen my enthusiasm
+has resulted in a win for C here.
+Although

-in general.
+general.

 Frankly I’m finding it increasingly difficult to draw solid comparisons at this point.
 While writing this article I keep discovering things I could do differently in both Zig and C. However I feel like it is time to cap this off.